xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

 So, you see, getting  better  code  isn't  that difficult, but it does add complexity to the our translator ...  complexity  we can do without at this point.
-For that reason,  I  STRONGLY  suggest that we continue to ignore efficiency issues for the rest of this series,  secure  in  the knowledge that we can indeed improve the code quality without throwing away what we've done.
+For that reason,  I  _strongly_  suggest that we continue to ignore efficiency issues for the rest of this series,  secure  in  the knowledge that we can indeed improve the code quality without throwing away what we've done.